icecube/icetray-public/docs/resources/docs/index.rst

 =============

 This page describes provides an overview of the IceTray documentation system.
-Because of IceTray's modular design and the fact that documentation is provided from number of different sources it can be quite complicated.
+Because of IceTray's modular design, and the fact that documentation is provided from number of different sources, it can be quite complicated.
 The is system uses `sphinx <http://www.sphinx-doc.org/>`_ to translate these different sources into html.
 ``sphinx`` was originally developed to be the documentation system for python, but has developed support for many languages.
 There are four main sources for documentation:

-* restructured text (``rst``) which for writing high level descriptions of the code
+* restructured text (``rst``) -- for writing high level descriptions of the code
-* sphinx python  which automatically documents python code based on the code and provided comments
+* sphinx python -- automatically documents python code based on the code and provided comments
-* doxygen which parses c and c++ code and automatically produces documentation and creates documentation based on the code and provided comments
+* doxygen -- parses c and c++ code and automatically produces documentation and creates documentation based on the code and provided comments
-* ``icetray-inspect`` which analyses IceTray interfaces such as IceTray modules, service factories and ``tableio`` readers.
+* ``icetray-inspect`` -- analyses IceTray interfaces such as IceTray modules, service factories and ``tableio`` readers.

 ``sphinx`` then combines these into a single group of html files.